Solutions and Products

 Read more about Active Vibration Control

 Electric vehicles may be quieter, but their drive creates vibrations in a frequency range that is more unpleasant for humans.
-Combustion engines produce vibrations of between 20 and 400 Hz, while electric engines produce vibrations of over 10,000 Hz.
+Combustion engines produce vibrations of between 20 and 400 Hz, while electric motors produce vibrations of over 10,000 Hz.

 At the same time, previously unheard noises come to the fore, such as rolling and wind noise, or previously unnoticed noise sources like the air conditioning compressor.

 The use of new NVH technologies specially developed for the requirements of electrically powered vehicles is required.
 This may result in completely different damping characteristics of the products used.
 New solutions will then offer the same, or even greater, level of comfort as in current vehicles.
-Highly robust chassis mounts and our innovative air spring systems are already responding to these new challenges.
+Highly robust chassis mounts and our innovative air spring systems for light vehicles are already responding to these new challenges.

 Passengers can make productive use of their time, reading the newspaper or working if they have no longer to concentrate on traffic as the driver.
 However, this is one of the major challenges facing autonomous driving, as productive use of time is only possible if passengers are not battling with a feeling of discomfort.
 No matter how interconnected the systems are and how sophisticated the safety technology is, autonomous driving will only be really accepted if passengers can feel at ease and comfortable while being driven.
 Vibration control technology has an important role to play in this.